 The ink cartridge has to be replaced after 3.5 months at the latest or after 60,000 prints.
+Any use beyond this will result in a deterioration of the ink and print quality.
+Prolonged use of the ink cartridge is contrary to the intended use of the device.
+Damage to the device or any loss of samples is not covered by the Leica warranty.
 On the white surface on the front side of the ink cartridge, note the date when the ink cartridge was installed.